Edam, Netherlands: Carillon

 Records suggest that the Church of Our Dear Lady was present on the site since 1350 and its tower dates from the 15th and 16th centuries.
 Though the church was demolished in 1882 the late Gothic Carillon tower survives.
 In 1972 the tower threatened to fall, but it was shored up with steel girders and subsequently completely restored.
 The bells, protruding from the open lantern, were made by Pieter van den Ghein in 1566 and still ring out a short melody every 15 minutes.
-This melody may be varied for example typical St Nicholas songs ring out on December 5.
+This melody may be varied: for example typical Saint Nicholas songs ring out on December 5.

 Cheese market

-After Edam was granted the right to have weekly markets, commercial cheese markets in the town until 1922.
+After Edam was granted the right to have weekly markets, commercial cheese markets stayed(?) in the town until 1922.
 The cheese was brought to the market by local farmers on little boats, and when the cheese was lifted out of the boats it was carried to the market by cheese sledges.
 At the market, the cheese was shown to the merchants.
 After being tested for their quality, the price was settled by haggling until there was agreement.
 After that, the cheese was brought to a warehouse where it was kept until the quality was at its best.

 Since 1989, the cheese market in Edam has been revived as a re-enactment for tourists.
-It is held each July and August on each Wednesday.
+It is held on each Wednesday in July and August.